amalsabu59/BMI-Calculator-/README.md

 Displays the result with a clear message
 If the user is underweight, it displays how much weight should be added to be normal UI built with a good looking design
-Provides an option to switch between KG/Pound and CM/Inches Built-in background image
+Built-in background image
 Status bar hidden
 Getting Started